Does Goucher's program require an audition?

 Yes, there are many opportunities for students to perform, including performances with Goucher Repertory Dance Ensemble (fall and spring concerts), Chorégraphie Antique, senior concerts, student works, outreach.

 Do I have to be a dance major or minor to perform?

-No you don't have to be a dance major or minor to perform.
-As long as you are enrolled in a dance technique class in the genre in which you are performing, during the semester you are performing in, you can audition for as many pieces as you want.
+No, you don't have to be a dance major or minor to perform.
+As long as you are enrolled in a dance technique class in the genre in which you are performing, during the semester you are performing in, you can audition.

 Why Goucher and not a conservatory?